 - From Amsterdam, Stockholm, Barcelona, Billund, Copenhagen, Dublin, Frankfurt, Las Palmas, Madrid, Munich, Paris, Oslo, and Zurich to São Miguel – Flights may be operated in partnership with other airlines

-- From London Stansted to São Miguel – Direct flights (frequency changes according to season; check their official website for an accurate schedule)
+- From London Stansted to São Miguel – Direct flights (frequency changes according to season)

-- From Lisbon to Terceira – Direct flights (frequency changes according to season; check their official website for an accurate schedule)
+- From Lisbon to Terceira – Direct flights (frequency changes according to season)

 - TAP Air Portugal: